 4. Bottle Trap

 This particular type of trap is also used to gather water and waste from house appliances.
-However, it is often used for appliances that do not come with attached trap.
+However, it is often used for appliances that do not come with the attached strap.

 5. Grease Trap